-So, I’ve got a little bit of a crush on hot fudge and subsequently, this hot fudge mug cake.
-And it’s kind of weird because I’m not really that much of a chocolate person.
+So, I've got a little bit of a crush on hot fudge and subsequently, this hot fudge cake in a cup.
+And it's kind of weird because I'm not really that much of a chocolate person.
 I mean, I like chocolate cake and pie and ice cream, but those death-by-quadruple-chocolate-bypass-desserts are bit too much for me.
-Even chocolate bars are too much sometime.
-But oooh baby, give me some hot fudge on a bowl of vanilla ice cream with roasted almonds and I’ll be your BFF for eternity.
+Even chocolate bars are too much sometimes.
+But oooh baby, give me some hot fudge on a bowl of vanilla ice cream with roasted almonds and I'll be your BFF for eternity.

-The other night we made a few of these Coffee Cakes in a Mug for dessert and it reminded me how much fun it is to just make small little portions of desserts.
+The other night we made a few of these Coffee Cakes in a Cup for dessert and it reminded me how much fun it is to just make small little portions of desserts.
 I love that it’s just enough to eat at once and I’m not being tempted by it 2 or 3 days later when it’s still sitting on my counter.
-So, later that night I was scrolling through Pinterest and saw a post for Hot Fudge Cake baked in an 8×8 pan and I knew that I needed to figure out a way to make it a mug cake.
+So, later that night I was scrolling through Pinterest and saw a post for Hot Fudge Cake baked in an 8×8 pan and I knew that I needed to figure out a way to make it a chocolate coffee mug cake.

 ENTER-- HOT FUDGE CAKE IN A CUP

-The result is a tender cake that is swirled with gooey “hot fudge”.
+The result is a tender, chocolate coffee mug cake that is swirled with gooey “hot fudge”.
 In truth, it’s actually more the consistency of pudding but I’ll just call it hot fudge.
 You’ll notice that the recipe calls for self-rising flour and if you don’t have that on hand, you’re not out of luck.
 Just add an 1/8 of a tsp of baking powder and a pinch of salt to the batter.
 I do like to use the self-rising though because it makes it just that much easier.
 Hope you enjoy!

 - ¾ tablespoon butter